Keynote Speakers

 Greet Vanaerschot

-THE BRAIN IS FRIENDLY - LOOKING THROUGH THE LENS OF AFFECTIVE NEUROSCIENCE TO UNDERSTAND PSYCHOLOGICAL PROBLEMS AND HOW PCE THERAPY CAN BE OF HELP
+Thursday 7 July 2022 - 10.30-11.45THE BRAIN IS FRIENDLY - LOOKING THROUGH THE LENS OF AFFECTIVE NEUROSCIENCE TO UNDERSTAND PSYCHOLOGICAL PROBLEMS AND HOW PCE THERAPY CAN BE OF HELP

 The topic was found through a delphi panel using the scientific committee as the expert panel.
 A NEW PARADIGM – ALTERNATIVE TO MEDICAL MODEL was one of the top 5 themes answering the question: What are or will be the most important themes/topics that represent the emerging growth edges of the PCE approach in the next 10 years?

 In recent decades neuro-affective scientists have emphasized the importance of emotions for our thinking and acting.
 Based on cross-species neuroscientific research, Jaak Panksepp has developed a model about emotion processing in the brain and social connectedness.
 According to him, emotion processing takes place in three evolutionary layers of the brain that have different functions in the generation and regulation of emotions and that are strongly interconnected with each other.
 The basic affects of the primary emotional system are the foundation; these are further processed via the higher psychological processes into more complex patterns of feeling, thinking and behavior.
 This model helps to understand how emotion processing works in a differentiated way.
 It offers us insight into the learning processes that lead to (mal)adaptive emotional processing processes.
 It also provides us with tools to help our clients choose a focus to work on and to choose and use relational and process-oriented responses to facilitate emotion processing in our clients.
 It supports the PCE view of psychological maladjustment and its origins: as blocks of the organismic tendency, as frozen wholes or as attempts to have one’s needs met in suboptimal conditions, such as the Rogerian conditions of worth.
 Mental health problems can be seen as the result of creative attempts and learning processes to develop oneself in interaction with one’s environment.
-This model offers an alternative to the medical model, more specifically to psychiatric descriptive diagnostics such as the DSM-5: a classification system that looks at mental health problems as disorders, comparable to medical disorders; as clusters of symptoms or as syndromes that are an expression of a dysfunction in psychological, biological or developmental processes
+This model offers an alternative to the medical model, more specifically to psychiatric descriptive diagnostics such as the DSM-5: a classification system that looks at mental health problems as disorders, comparable to medical disorders; as clusters of symptoms or as syndromes that are an expression of a dysfunction in psychological, biological or developmental processes.

 Greet Vanaerschot, clinical psychologist and Phd in Psychological Sciences.
 Professor of psychotherapy, University of Antwerp, coordinator of the Postgraduate training programs in Psychotherapy for adults, children and adolescents, and of the training program for supervisors in psychotherapy; associate professor at Psychotherapy training program RINO Utrecht, the Netherlands.
 Works in private practice.
 Published on empathy and empathic processes in various client problems, and was editor of several handbooks: The Dutch Handbook Person-centered and experiential psychotherapy (2008); Empathy.
 The Secret Weapon of Psychiatrists and Psychotherapists (2015); Supervision as Process (2021).
 She published on the Panksepp model on emotion processing in the Dutch Handbook of Psychiatry (2016).
 In december 2021 she received the Wim Trijsburg Prize for psychotherapy from the Dutch Association of Psychotherapy.